microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/outlooktaskfolder-get.md

 ---
 title: "Get outlookTaskFolder"
-description: "Get the properties and relationships of the specified Outlook task folder."
+description: "Get the properties and relationships of the specified Outlook task folder."author: "angelgolfer-ms"
 ---

 # Get outlookTaskFolder